-A putative consolidated class action has been filed in the United States District Court for the Southern District of New York against UBS, a number of current and former directors and senior officers and certain banks that underwrote UBS's May 2008 Rights Offering (including UBS Securities LLC) alleging violation of the US securities laws in connection with UBS's disclosures relating to UBS's positions and losses in mortgage-related securities, UBS's positions and losses in auction rate securities, and UBS's US cross-border business.
+A putative consolidated class action has been filed in the United States District Court for the Southern District of New York against UBS, a number of current and former directors and senior officers and certain banks that underwrote UBS's May 2008 Rights Offering (including UBS Securities LLC) alleging violation of the US securities laws in connection with UBS's disclosures relating to UBS's positions and losses in mortgagerelated securities, UBS's positions and losses in auction rate securities, and UBS's US cross-border business.
 In 2011, the court dismissed all claims based on purchases or sales of UBS ordinary shares made outside the US, and, in 2012, the court dismissed with prejudice the remaining claims based on purchases or sales of UBS ordinary shares made in the US for failure to state a claim.
 In May 2014, the Second Circuit upheld the dismissal of the complaint.
-UBS, a number of senior officers and employees and various UBS committees have also been sued in a putative consolidated class action for breach of fiduciary duties brought on behalf of current and former participants in two UBS Employee Retirement Income Security Act (ERISA) retirement plans in which there were purchases of UBS stock.
-In 2011, the court dismissed the ERISA complaint.
-In 2012, the court denied plaintiffs' motion for leave to file an amended complaint.
-On appeal, the Second Circuit upheld the dismissal of all counts relating to one of the retirement plans.
-With respect to the second retirement plan, the Court upheld the dismissal of some of the counts, and vacated and remanded for further proceedings with regard to the counts alleging that defendants had violated their fiduciary duty to prudently manage the plan's investment options, as well as the claims derivative of that duty.
+UBS, a number of senior officers and employees and various UBS committees have also been sued in a putative consolidated class defendants had violated their fiduciary duty to prudently manage the plan's investment options, as well as the claims derivative of that duty.